MH-WebDev/budget-tracker/README.md

                 -- Edit details
                 -- Delete Debt

+    Add upcoming Expenses
+    Include date column with logic to forward-date an expense and move it to expenses table on selected date.

 ## **COMPLETED**

+-- Finalize Styling on each page

 -- Complete refactor to bring all scripts into uniform standard - DONE